// native html first, ARIA only when needed

 aria-expandedtriggers, keyboard navigation, and focus management.

-Each pattern doesn't just show you the code.
-It explains why each decision was made, what you get for free from native elements, and where the line is between helpful ARIA and unnecessary complexity.
+Each pattern explains why each decision was made, and where the line sits between helpful ARIA and needless complexity.

 Guides